 New York’s laws generally govern contracts and specifically govern separation agreements.
 Furthermore, you should note that not every state has a separate proceeding for a legal separation.
 In states other than New York, if you and your spouse want to separate, you’d do so informally and outside the court system.

 Dating During a Separation

 Dating during separation may give the other spouse grounds for divorce under state law.
 In the state of New York, only a notarized, signed separation agreement or a court order gives you the right to live apart and separate from your spouse.
 Therefore, dating immediately after a physical separation (not a legal one) will give your spouse a reason to file for divorce.

 It’s Important to Be Proactive About Separation

 When your spouse violates the terms of a legal or informal separation agreement, it’s important to proactively protect your rights and your interests.
 Indeed, even if the breach seems relatively minor, you should remember that it’s a slippery slope.
 In some cases, if a spouse gets away with one violation, they’ll continue to push the envelope with further violations of the separation agreement’s terms and conditions.

 Hire a Bronx Legal Separation Attorney

-If you’re considering a separation from your spouse, it’s in your interest to consult an attorney.
+If you’re considering a separation from your spouse, it’s in your best interest to consult an attorney.
 A legal separation and Bronx divorce lawyer can give you information on your options in the state of New York.
 Generally, attorneys do not charge fees for initial consultations.
 If you’ve already gotten a separation agreement, whether it’s formal or informal, you should seek legal advice if you think it’s been breached.

 An experienced, skilled separation lawyer can advise you on the right steps to take to protect your interests.
 If you’re thinking of separating from your spouse, you’re strongly advised to retain counsel in the very beginning.
 With a lawyer’s help, you can draft a separation agreement that will help you (and your spouse) avoid future problems.